 When I was a kid, we stored our costumes for repeated use.
 Often, the same costumes were worn by different kids in our family each year.
 Sometimes, we updated or embellished the design.
 If you save your creations, each year becomes easier to coordinate.

 As you can see, costumes don’t need to break the budget or be ghoulish.
 In fact, I believe we often shortchange our children by simply providing store-bought outfits.
 Instead of coming up with the perfect costume for your children, allow them free range to design and create their own costumes with simple materials found right in your own home.

-Annie Yorty uses her writing and speaking to encourage others to perceive God’s person, presence, provision, and purpose in the unexpected twists and turns of life.
+Annie Yorty writes and speaks to encourage others to perceive God’s person, presence, provision, and purpose in the unexpected twists and turns of life.
 Married to her high school sweetheart and living in Pennsylvania, she mothers a teen, two adult children (one with intellectual disabilities), and a furry beast labradoodle.
+She has written From Ignorance to Bliss: God’s Heart Revealed through Down Syndrome.
 Please connect with her at http://annieyorty.com/, Facebook, and Instagram.